guaix-ucm/pyemir/doc/installation/index.rst

 *******************

-PyEmir, the data reduction pipeline for EMIR, is a Python package (Python 3.5 or greater is recommended).
+PyEmir, the data reduction pipeline for EMIR, is a Python package (Python 3.6 or greater is required).

 The easiest method of installing PyEmir is using prebuilt packages.
 You can also build from the development version.